ervinne13/rtn_player_overview/README.md

 ## Tech Debt Backlog

 - Sanctum is not being used, find a way to gracefully uninstall it and prevent it from creating its own table when application is migrated
+- We used sail as is without modifications.
+We can actually remove uneeded containers like the mail tester and selenium though I opted to keep it to play with it later on after this task.

 ## Deployment